Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update registrant
 **Message:** The registrant has been changed to %-DK for %.dk
 **ResData type:** `domain:panData`
+**Trigger:** Confirmation that the domain name has changed registrant.

 <details>
 <summary>Show XML example</summary>